About

 This journal provides immediate access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Authors of published articles remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to a Creative Commons license agreement.

-If a more restrictive licence is required (for example, if you are reproducing third party material that cannot be reproduced under more open licences)please make this request upon submission in the ‘Comment to the Editor’ field or email your editor directly, stating the reasons why.
+If a more restrictive licence is required (for example, if you are reproducing third-party material that cannot be reproduced under more open licences), please make this request upon submission in the "Comment to the Editor" field, or email your editor directly, stating the reasons why.

 Archiving Policy

-The journal’'s publisher, Open Library of Humanities focuses on making content discoverable and accessible through indexing services.
+The journal's publisher, Open Library of Humanities, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.
+Open Library of Humanities journals are, where possible, indexed by the following services:

-To ensure permanency of all publications, this journal also utilises CLOCKSS, and LOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.
+This journal also utilizes CLOCKSS and LOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.

-If the journal is not indexed by your preferred service, please let us know by emailing support@janeway.freshdesk.com or alternatively by making an indexing request directly with the service.
+If the journal is not indexed by your preferred service, please let us know by emailing support@janeway.freshdesk.com or by making an indexing request directly with the service.

 Sponsors